apache/spark/BREEZE.rst

         prepare-provider-packages command cleans up the dist folder, so if you want also to generate provider packages, make sure you run prepare-provider-packages first, and prepare-airflow-packages second.
-You can specify optional --version-suffix-for-svn flag to generate rc candidate packages to upload to SVN or --version-suffix-for-pypi flag to generate rc candidates for PyPI packages.
-You can also provide both suffixes in case you prepare alpha/beta versions.
+You can specify optional --version-suffix-for-pypi flag to generate rc candidates for PyPI packages.
         The packages are prepared in dist folder

         Examples:

         'breeze prepare-airflow-packages --package-format wheel' or
-        'breeze prepare-airflow-packages --version-suffix-for-svn rc1' or
         'breeze prepare-airflow-packages --version-suffix-for-pypi rc1'
-        'breeze prepare-airflow-packages --version-suffix-for-pypi a1
-                                              --version-suffix-for-svn a1'

   Flags: